 Students are expected to make every reasonable effort to attend class but are advised to avoid undue risks in traveling.
 If weather conditions prevent students from reaching campus, they should communicate that to faculty members at the first opportunity.

-Faculty have discretion to determine whether an additional session of the class should be held or if any additional assignments should be required to make up for classes not held.
+Faculty have discretion to determine whether an additional session of the class should be held or if any additional assignments are required to make up for classes not held.

 The executive team may officially close or suspend selected University activities because of extreme weather conditions.